iamjingxian/amazon_books/README.md

 scripts
 - run notebook to unpack data files, and generate csv files for individual relations tables to be loaded into an RDMS (in our case, MySQL)
 - run sql in MySQL workbench to load relation tables
 - run scipt to convert strings in json to array, to be imported to MongoDB.
+- run sample queries per script. see link to [video demo of queries](https://drive.google.com/drive/folders/12ji0QyLGWv9pNM24RzIrL_OY-6UdUQEY?usp=sharing)

 References<br>
 - amazon dataset.
 Jianmo Ni, Jiacheng Li, Julian McAuley, Empirical Methods in Natural Language Processing (EMNLP), 2019